afollestad/date-picker/README.md

 ### Why?

 Android includes a stock `DatePicker` in its framework, however this widget is very stubborn.
-It does not adapt to different view widgets, making it difficult to use in modern UI.
+It does not adapt to different view widths, making it difficult to use in modern UI.
 This library solves for that by creating a custom implementation, based on `ConstraintLayout`, and written completely in Kotlin.